18 Famous Walt Whitman Poems & Quotes

 Walt Whitman free verse poems

-Whitman wrote freeverse poems without strict rules for rhythm or rhyme.
+Whitman wrote free verse poetry without strict rules for rhythm or rhyme.
 His long, flowing lines spoke about everyday American life and people.

 13. I Saw in Louisiana a Live-Oak Growing